sequoiasnow/bourgeoisie/README.md

 of that there isn't a style-loader, and node-sass is not a dependency.
-Similairly, the entire project is based on typescript so there is no loader for javascript files. *I Do intent to build another branch for javascript with flow soon, however currently typescript seems more consitstent and has a larger community*
+Similairly, the entire project is based on typescript so there is no loader for javascript files. *I Do intent to build another branch for javascript with flow soon, however currently typescript seems more production ready and has a larger community*

 ## Github Pages
-By putting all the build material in the docs folder, so simply `npm run build` and then `git push` with the updated docs will show an update on github pages if github pages is inabled.
+By putting all the build material in the docs folder, simply running `npm run build` and then `git push` with the updated docs will show an update on github pages if github pages is inabled.